 Alright, alright, so really, what is the takeaway here?
 When you’re performing normal training with barbells, dumbbells, machines, whatever – the weight is not going to change between the eccentric and concentric.
 Therefore, there’s not a specific portion of the lift that’s more important than the other!
 Yes, controlling the negative is important, but that’s more so for safety than gains as that’s not going to net you any extra benefit.
-Going slowly on the eccentric might net you some more benefit due to increased tension and subsequent activation, but doing so with weights under ~80% of your 1RM probably isn’t going to do much for you.
-If you truly want to get benefits of real eccentric training, you’re going to have to perform eccentrics with well over 100% of your 1RM to actually challenge this contraction.
+If you truly want to get benefits of real eccentric training, you’re going to have to perform eccentrics with well over 100% of your 1RM to actually challenge this contraction mode.
 This is certainly possible, but it’s dangerous and requires plenty of training experience plus solid equipment and spotters as you won’t be able to lift the weight concentrically by yourself.
 Also, keep in mind that this method will cause a ton of muscle damage.
 Too much muscle damage can actually decrease muscle fiber size (8) and impair training frequency – neither of which are desirable by bodybuilders.

 At the end of the day, both the eccentric and concentric portions of a lift are equally important.
 Let your form, fatigue level, and the weight dictate the tempo with which you lift.
 There’s no need to preferentially focus on the negative portion of the lift if you’re using the same weight throughout the range of motion.
 If you do want to perform real eccentrics, use at least 110% of your 1RM and lower it as slowly as possible.
 Shoot for at least 10-seconds during the negative to maximize mechanical tension.
 Next time you hear someone talk about how important the negative portion of a lift is, feel free to tell them exactly how wrong they are and how they’re misinterpreting the implications of scientific studies.
 Actually, don’t do that.
 But feel free to point them here for a full discussion on the topic!